dplanella/arduino-odb2sim/README.md

 ## Hardware

-Other than the microcontroller, the only requirement is the addition of a Bluetooth serial communication module.
+Other than the microcontroller, the only basic requirement is the addition of a Bluetooth serial communication module.
 The HC-05 module, which generally comes mounted on a ZS-040 breakout board, is a good choice for instance.

 This software was tested with an Arduino Nano and an HC-05 Bluetooth module as shown:

 ![Arduino nano with HC-05 Bluetooth module](https://i.imgur.com/QmIq1TZ.png)

+To interface each sensor to the microcontroller additional signal conditioning circuitry is also required, which needs to be adapted to each particular sensor's characteristics.